Skip to main content

 Condensation

-The hot gas reaches the heat exchanger, where it’s circulated and transfers its heat to a cold water circuit.
-This causes the water to heat up as it absorbs heat from the gas.
-Once the water has reached the desired temperature, usually around 55 degrees, it’s sent to your home’s radiators and underfloor heating to warm your house.
+The hot gas reaches a second heat exchanger, where the heat transfers to a water circuit.
+As the water absorbs the heat from the gas, it warms up.
+Once the water gets hot enough, it flows through your home’s radiators, or underfloor heating, to warm your house.

-By transferring heat to the water circuit, the refrigerant cools down enough to turn it back into a liquid.
+By transferring heat to the water circuit, the refrigerant cools down.
+It’s now a low temperature, but still high-pressure liquid.

 4